These new diseases spread by ticks, more and more numerous in France

 The prohibition of certain insecticides, such as DTT, or herbicides used for land clearing in the 1970s and 1980s also favored ticks. « Even if their ban is justified, it has indirectly contributed to the reappearance of ticks in places where these products were once used. », emphasizes Nathalie Boulanger.
 Another favorable factor: artificial feeding of game or « agrainage »which consists of placing food away from the fields in order to keep wild boars away. « The problem with these practices, in principle highly regulated, is that they bring together hosts of interest, including rodents, birds, deer, wild boars, in forest areas where ticks are also found. », explains the entomologist.
 Added to this is a change in hunting practices, resulting in a significant increase in deer and other large wild ungulates, which are very favorable to tick populations.

 On a much more global scale, the repercussions of climate change are also held responsible for an increase in the presence of ticks, due to warmer temperatures and longer seasons.
 Generally, they are present from March to June, with a significant peak of activity in May.
-However, they could come to persist during milder winters or even colonize environments located at higher altitudes which are experiencing significant changes in vegetation.
+However, they might come to persist during milder winters or even colonize environments located at higher altitudes which are experiencing significant changes in vegetation.

 1689967282